 One reason why I love biscuits and scones is because of how simple and easy it is to make them.
 Plus the fact that they are prefect make ahead breakfast.
 There are two ways that you can make this ahead of time:

 - Make and Freeze: Make the biscuit and freeze them for future baking.
 Shape and drop the biscuit on parchment lined tray then put in the freezer until completely solid.
 Remove from the tray and transfer in a ziplock bag.

-- Mix Dry Ingredients and store in refrigerator: I like to do this when have time in the morning to manually mix all the ingredients in morning or few minutes before baking.
-I find that this give the best result in terms of texture as the dough as chilled but not frozen.
+- Mix Dry Ingredients and store in refrigerator: I like to do this when have time in the morning to manually mix all the ingredients in the morning or few minutes before baking.
+I find that this give the best result in terms of texture as the dry ingredients are chilled.
 Simple mix all the dry ingredients, cover and refrigerate.
 When ready to bake it, add the wet ingredients (Milk and egg) mix, scoop and bake.